aayush2710/Activity-Monitoring-Device/README.md

 # Activity Monitoring Device
+This is our first project for Robotix Club, IIT Hyderabad.
-A small device which tracks 4 physical states.
+This is a small device which tracks 4 physical states.
 1) Sitting
 2) Standing
 3) Walking